The refreshing taste of summer, all in a glass! With its fresh and juicy watermelon flavor, this drink is perfect for hot days at the beach.

 First, cut off the ends.
 Then stand the watermelon on its side as you remove the rind.
 If your watermelon is huge like ours was (thirty pounds), cut the watermelon in half before attempting to stand it on its side.
 Refer to this video for directions on how to cut a watermelon.

-Once the rind is removed, cut the watermelon in half and place the flat side down.
-Now you are ready to cut the watermelon into slices and then cut each slice into 1-inch to 2-inch cubes.
+Cut the watermelon in half once the rind is removed and place the flat side down.
+Now you are ready to cut the watermelon into slices, and then cut each slice into 1-inch to 2-inch cubes.

-- Place the chopped watermelon into a high-speed blender.
+- Place the watermelon chunks into a high-speed blender.
 The blender pictured is 48 oz; I filled it with approximately 5 cups of chopped watermelon.

-- Add cold water, fresh ice, fresh lime juice, and a small pinch of sea salt.
+- Add cold plain water, fresh ice, fresh lime juice, and a small pinch of sea salt.